ChrisVo/cardinals/README.md

 # Catholic Cardinals in JSON
 List of Roman Catholic Cardinals in `json` format.

-To download the latest list of Cardinals, please go to the [releases page](https://github.com/ChrisVo/cardinals/releases), and download the `cardinal.json` file.
+To download the latest list of Cardinals, please go to the [releases page](https://github.com/ChrisVo/cardinals/releases), and download the `cardinals.json` file.

+## Automated Updates

+This repository automatically scrapes cardinal data from Wikipedia **daily at midnight UTC**.
+When changes are detected:
+- The `cardinals.json` file is updated
+- A new release is created with the updated data
+- Changes are logged in [CHANGELOG.md](CHANGELOG.md)

+The workflow detects:
+- **New Cardinals** - Recently appointed cardinals
+- **Removed Cardinals** - Cardinals who have passed away or resigned
+- **Modified Cardinals** - Changes to existing cardinal information (title, office, etc.)

 An example of an JSON object: